 - Object class categories (sections of cost types for the line items) - Federal share (or costs that will be covered by the federal award) - Match (cost share).
-This can be cash or in-kind and is the required 20 percent total project cost to be contributed by the applicant need for, or benefit of, this line-item expenditure relating to the accomplishment of the project.
+This can be cash or in-kind and is the required 20% total project cost to be contributed by the applicant

 The budget narrative provides the cost calculations and breakdown for each line item for each year of the project.
-The budget narrative also provides a brief statement of the
+The budget justification also provides a brief statement of the need for or benefit of this line-item expenditure relating to the accomplishment of the project.